Edgehill Theological College

+History

 Edgehill Theological College was established in 1928 as the institution responsible for ministerial training within the Methodist Church in Ireland.
 It replaced the “Theological Hall” which had been based within Methodist College, Belfast.
 Over many years, the College facilitated ministerial formation, lay training, and peace and reconciliation work, and developed partnerships with a range of academic institutions.

 (Ratified by Northern Ireland Parliament Act 1928) out of the Theology Department of Methodist College Belfast.